Collaboration

 CLIMED-FRUIT Project

-CLIMED-FRUIT (Climate change resilience for perennial crops) aims to share knowledge ready for practice, collected from different Operational Groups (OG) across Europe, for a better climate change adaptation and mitigation in perennial crops in the Mediterranean area.
+CLIMED-FRUIT (Climate Change Resilience for Perennial Crops) shares practical knowledge from Operational Groups (OGs) across Europe.
+The project supports climate adaptation and mitigation in perennial crops in the Mediterranean region.

 MONALISA Project

-The MONALISA project (MONitoring and Assessing prevention and restoration soLutIons to combat deSertificAtion – Proejct no. 101157867) is an Innovation Action funded under the Horizon Europe programme by REA, within the framework of the EU MISSION ‘A Soil Deal for Europe’.
+The MONALISA project is an Horizon Europe project, within the framework of the EU Mission Soil ‘A Soil Deal for Europe’.

-Key solution groups include adaptive grazing systems, microbial-based biofertilizers, conservation agriculture, ecological restoration, water harvesting and wastewater reuse in agriculture.
-A core output is a multi-modular web-based Decision Support System.
+MONALISA focuses on key solution areas such as adaptive grazing systems, microbial-based biofertilisers, conservation agriculture, ecological restoration, water harvesting, and wastewater reuse in agriculture.
+It also develops a web-based Decision Support System to support better decision-making.

 Soil O-live Project